BaD Radio Show: Dan McDowell

 Dan McDowell, a native of Cleveland, Ohio, is Bob's counterpart.
 Dan graduated with a degree in communications and a minor in Sports Science from Ohio University.
 McDowell hosted a midday show in Youngstown, Ohio and eventually moved to Dallas, in 1999, to become the host of The Ticket's midday show.
 It is well documented in P1 (Ticket fans) lore that Dan brings the funny, while Bob brings the lunch pail.

 Jake Kemp

 Jake Kemp is the show's producer.
-He also hosts the podcast "It's Just Banter," with fellow KTCK employee, TC Fleming, as well as "The Shake Joint" with Sean "Sea Bass" Bass.
-Kemp is perhaps most well known for his hatred of space and space-related topics and his love for teacher-student sex scandals.
+He also hosts the podcast "It's Just Banter," with a KTCK employee, TC Fleming, as well as "The Shake Joint" with Sean "Sea Bass" Bass.
+Kemp is perhaps most well known for his hate towards space and space-related topics and his love for teacher-student sex scandals.
 He is also the inventor of the bit "Older than Chris Berman".
 He once received a tattoo while talking on-air that read "R.I.P.
 Lil Peep".
-He is a proud alumnus of Richland High School (Texas).
+He has alumnus of Richland High School (Texas).

 Actively hates Alexander Radulov and thinks the Dallas Stars should bench him.